kilarideekshi/QRdecomposition/README.md

 ### Gram-Schmidt Method
 ```
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: your name : A.Divyadharshini
+Developed by: your name : K.Deekshitha
-RegisterNumber: 22002825
+RegisterNumber: 2305002005

 import numpy as np